titon/toolkit/docs/en/components/lazy-load.md

 The difference between this component, and other libraries, is that lazy loading is applied to a parent wrapper.
 There are 2 reasons for this, the first is that it allows deferred loading of background images (ones defined in CSS), and the second is bulk loading of `img`s within the element.
-Simply place a `.lazy-load` class on the element you want to monitor.
+Simply place a `.lazy-load` class on the element we want to monitor.

 ```html
 <div class="item lazy-load">